Dear Clergy, Laity, and Friends of the West Virginia Conference:

 - Agree to extend an expiring charter through December 31, 2021, rather than renew that charter.

 - Replace an expiring charter with a Facilities Use Agreement that expires on December 31, 2021.
-(A sample agreement is in process and will be available through the superintendents’ offices.)
+(A sample agreement is available through the superintendents’ offices.)

 - Terminate an existing charter and replace it with a Facilities Use Agreement that expires on December 31, 2021.
 (Again, a sample agreement is currently being developed.)